Written by Ada’s Medical Knowledge Team

 - Bigger abdomen (tummy) than expected for the number of weeks pregnant

-- Signs of hyperthyroidism (overactive thyroid), such as nervousness, insomnia and heart palpitations
+- Signs of an overactive thyroid, known as hyperthyroidism, such as nervousness, insomnia and heart palpitations.

 Molar pregnancy causes

 A molar pregnancy occurs when there is a problem with the genetic information of a fused ovum (egg) and sperm.
-While a molar pregnancy cannot be predicted, because little is known about how and why it occurs, factors that are thought to increase the risk of having one include:
+While a molar pregnancy cannot be predicted, because little is known about how and why it occurs, factors that are thought to increase the chances of having one include: 6 7

-- Being younger than 15 or older than 35
+- Being younger than age 15 or older than age 35

 - A history of molar pregnancy